mspandit/mspandit.github.io/_posts/2018-06-22-logistic-regression-julia.markdown

 ---
 layout: post
-title: "Multiclass Logistic Regression in Python"
+title: "Multiclass Logistic Regression in Julia"
-summary: "A Python program that finds polynomial logistic models for three classes.
+summary: "A Julia program that finds polynomial logistic models for three classes.
 Interactive visualization of the results."
-date:   2018-06-15 05:58:00
+date:   2018-06-22 08:50:00
 ---